 - Once the paver and truck are in contact, they should remain in contact.
 This ensures that no HMA is accidentally spilled in front of the paver because of a gap between the truck and paver.
 Usually the truck driver will apply the truck brakes hard enough to offer some resistance to the paver but light enough so as not to cause the paver tracks to slip from excessive resistance.
 Most pavers can also be coupled to an unloading truck using truck hitches located on or near the push rollers.

 Use for PCC Transport

-For PCC transport, end dump trucks are considered “non-aggitating” transport because they do not aggitate the fresh PCC during transport.
+For PCC transport, end dump trucks are considered “non-agitating” transport because they do not agitate the fresh PCC during transport.
 Non-agitating trucks can be of any form but are often end dump trucks.
 These trucks are not specifically designed to transport PCC but often work well for central mixed PCC when haul distances are short and mixing requirements are simple.
 Their chief advantages are:

 - Quick Loading and discharge.
 Unlike truck mixers, which have a relatively small loading hopper and discharge chute, the loading and discharge areas for a dump truck are quite large.